martinezmp3/WallPanel-Hubtat-Driver/README.md

 what you need?
 - Hubitat hub
-- MQTT Broker https://mosquitto.org/ will run in almos anything. is alot of free and pay option online but use at your on risk
+- MQTT Broker https://mosquitto.org/ will run in almos anything. is a lot of free and pay option online but use at your on risk
 - this driver

 Installation steps: